inmation/WebStudio-docs/ReferenceDocs/actions/README.md

 }
 ```

 - `content`: Can be a single widget.
 It is possible to indirectly show a complete compilation.
 This can be achieved by showing a [tabs](../widgets/tabs/README.md#tabs) widget containing one or more tab instances.
-The appearance of a single compilation is achieved by defining a one tab and hiding the indicator.
+The appearance of a single compilation is achieved by defining one tab and hiding the indicator.

 ### Read